-Producing searchable full text for early print media can be a challenge even with western language material ("EuropeanaTech Insight - Issue 13: OCR" 2019).
-The German OCR-D initiative started in 2015 to coordinate the developments in OCR for printed historical texts with a focus on German language prints from the 16th to 19th centuries.
-It continues the efforts of the EUC project IMPACT and can be seen as parallel approach to the current EUC project READ, which focuses on handwritten text recognition of archival records.
+Producing searchable full text for early print media can be a challenge even with western-language material ("EuropeanaTech Insight - Issue 13: OCR" 2019).
+The German OCR-D initiative started in 2015 to coordinate the developments in OCR for printed historical texts with a focus on German-language prints from the 16th to 19th centuries.
+It continues the efforts of the EUC project IMPACT and can be seen as a parallel approach to the current EUC project READ, which focuses on handwritten text recognition of archival records.

-Chinese characters are very complex, and significantly different from Latin based script systems (Magner 1974; Wilkinson 2017, chap.
-2: Script and Calligraphy).
-With all language specific variants, the 26 Latin letters form a group of about 500, while there are over 50.000 Chinese characters alone, without taking the many variants into account.
-The current version 13 of the Unicode standard (March 2020) adds another 4939 CJK ideographs in the "CJK Unified Ideographs Extension G" to the total number of 93858 defined CJK Unified Ideographs which are easily accessible in the Unihan database.
+Chinese characters are very complex, and significantly different from Latin-based script systems (Magner 1974; Wilkinson 2017, chap.
+2: "Script and Calligraphy").
+With all language-specific variants, the 26 Latin letters form a group of about 500, while there are over 50,000 Chinese characters alone, without taking the many variants into account.
+The last two versions 13 and 14 of the Unicode standard (March 2020 and September 2021) add another 4939 CJK ideographs in the CJK Unified Ideographs Extension G and 16 Kana code points in Extension B to the total number of 93,867 defined CJK Unified Ideographs, which are easily accessible in the Unihan database (Jenkins, Cook, and Lunde 2021).
+According to the draft of version 15, scheduled for September 2022, another 4192 code points will be added to the CJKV Ideographs Area (Lunde 2021).

-In addition, the document layout of Chinese publications can be quite complex, with entertainment newspapers at the extreme side (Fig. 2).
-The narrow print set and very dense layout, where headlines often stretch across multiple columns, or where multi-part text blocks may be printed without any optical separators, cannot be processed by OCR engines at the moment.
+In addition, the document layout of Chinese publications can be quite complex, with entertainment newspapers at the extreme side (Figure 2).
+The narrow print set and very dense layout, where headlines often stretch across multiple columns, or where multipart text blocks may be printed without any explicit separators, cannot be processed by OCR engines at the moment.
 Furthermore, typical pages feature calligraphic headers and stretches of advertisements, adding even more to the layout complexity.